outdoor trinidad logo.gif (5127 bytes)

 the safer side of salybia.jpg (637075 bytes)

-The eastern section of this beach is protected by a fringing reef providing a calm area at low tide.
-At high tide the waves break over the reef and generate westerly flowing currents.
-The western section of the beach does not have a reef and is deeper but with weak easterly currents.
-There is plenty of shade along the shore.
-Snack vendors abound in the vicinity but there are no facilities.
-It's off the Toco Main Road, approximately 2 kilometers after the Toco Composite School.
-This is an extremely popular beach for camping, particularly at Easter.
-There are no beach houses or vacation rental cottages directly on this beach, however there are beach houses and a beach resort nearby and the entire Toco area has numerous beach houses.
+This beach is off the Toco Main Road, approximately 2 kilometers after the Toco Composite School.
+It is an extremely popular beach for camping, particularly at Easter.
+There are no beach houses or vacation rental cottages directly on this beach, however there are beach houses and three beach resorts nearby and the entire Toco area has numerous beach houses.
+Further along the road after Salybia beach is Galera Point with its famous lighthouse.

 La Fouray